beling/book-pl/src/ch11-02-running-tests.md

 $ cargo test -- --show-output
 ```

-When we run the tests in listing 11-10 again with the `--show-output` flag, we
+When we run the tests in Listing 11-10 again with the `--show-output` flag, we
 see the following output:

 ```console